michd/mmpd/docs/config.md

   duration: 2000 # 2 milliseconds
 ```

-Available fields are the following:
+The following fields are available:

 - `duration`: Duration of time to wait, expressed in microseconds
 - `duration_ms`: Duration of time to wait, expressed in milliseconds

-Either `duration` or `duration_ms` must be present.
-The value must be a positive integer (or 0).
+Either `duration` or `duration_ms` must be set.
+The value must be 0 or greater.
-If both fields are present, `duration` is used, unless its value is invalid and the value of `duration_ms` is not.
+If both fields are present, `duration` is used, unless it contains a negative value.

 ##### Shortened version